The Concord Community Club: From Closed RSL to Cultural Landmark

 Most club redevelopments start with an ageing building that needs freshening up.
 The Concord Community Club started with something different: a community that had outgrown its home and an empty building with the bones to match their ambition.

 The Croatian Club Sydney — one of Australia's oldest Croatian community organisations, founded in Surry Hills in 1951 — had been operating out of Punchbowl since 1983.
 The venue served its purpose, but it was never going to be the long-term answer.
-When the former Concord RSL Club at 1 Nullawarra Avenue became available, the board saw an opportunity to do something genuinely transformative.
+When the former Concord RSL Club at 1 Nullawarra Avenue became available, the board saw a chance to do something far more ambitious.

-What they delivered is one of the more remarkable club redevelopments in recent Sydney memory.
-Not because of its budget or its scale alone, but because of the clarity of vision behind it — and the way that vision was executed.
+What they delivered is one of the more impressive club redevelopments Sydney has seen in recent years.
+Not because of its budget or scale alone, but because the vision was clear from the start and the execution matched it.

 The Croatian Club's history is one of constant movement.
 Surry Hills to Marrickville in 1972.
 Marrickville to Punchbowl in 1983.
 Each move brought growth, but none delivered permanence.